Balkan Explorer on the Danube Express: Venice to Istanbul

 Day 10: Istanbul (Turkey)

-This morning we arrive into Istanbul, where we stay one night at a five-star hotel.
+This morning we arrive into Istanbul, where we stay two nights at a five-star hotel.

 This fabled city that spans Asia and Europe is the final stop on our tour.
 One of the most famous monuments in both the Turkish and Islamic worlds, the Sultan Ahmet Mosque (the Blue Mosque) is a superb creation in the classic Ottoman style and features six towering minarets and 260 windows illuminating its vast main chamber, which is decorated with more than 20,000 Iznik tiles.